clarkgrubb/data-tools/doc/tawk.1.md

 # NAME

-tawk - version of awk which used tab character for FS and OFS by default
+tawk - version of awk which uses tab character for FS and OFS by default

 # SYNOPSIS